meganschultepdx/the-stephen-kingdom-planning/README.md

 * Download the Expo Client app on your mobile device.
 Will work with either iOS or Android.
 * Open the app and scan the QR code in the command line.
 Expo will then bundle your project and load it on your device.
 * click on the project name if it deosn't automatically load.
 * Open project in your favorite text editor to make changes.
+Any changes you make will automatically appear on your device as long as project is running.
+* Check out (https://expo.io/) for help with any issues.

 ## Component Tree/Project Planning